hci-lab-um/heuristics-for-test-tool-design/how-to-use-the-heuristics.md

 This section tells you about different ways to use the heuristics in different situations.

-The Generic Use section shows the flow between heuristics, and describes what you will find in each heuristic's description.
+The [Generic Use](#Generic-use) section shows the flow between heuristics, and what you will find in each heuristic's description.
+Suggest you read that first.

-This is followed by sections that suggest how to use the heuristics in several common situations:
+This is followed by sections that suggest how to use the heuristics in several common situations - these will be added to after each case study during the evaluations of the heuristics:

 - if you are a [tool vendor designing or building a test tool](#Tool-vendor-designing-or-building-a-test-tool);
-- if you are designing or building an open-source test tool;
+- if you are designing or building an [open-source test tool](#Open-source-test-tool-design-and-build);
-- if you are designing a tool to be used by you or your team in-house;
+- if you are designing or building a test tool to be used by you or your team [in-house](#In-house-test-tools);
-- if you are using the heuristics to help you choose or evaluate a test tool.
+- if you are using the heuristics to help you [choose or evaluate a test tool](#Evaluating-or-choosing-a-test-tool)

 ## Generic use